Skip to main content

 When two gerontology faculty, Dr. Rona Karasik (St. Cloud State University) and Dr. Julie Masters (UNO), were writing a chapter on master’s programs in gerontology for the seventh edition of the AGHE Standards and Guidelines, they were interested in knowing how many Gerontology programs there were in the United States.
 Having this number could serve as an indicator of growth or maintenance in the field for their project.
 A review of various databases led them to consider the value of creating a searchable document that would be useful for their current and future interests along with others in the field of gerontology.

-Enter the Gerontology interns.
-Drawing on the research and organizational skills of Monica Bolin Grant, who was a service year member of the Champions of Aging program through Home Instead, and Lauren O’Leary, an undergraduate research assistant and gerontology certificate student in the Department of Gerontology on the University of Nebraska-Lincoln campus.
-The team created an Excel database to list current programs in gerontology at the undergraduate and graduate levels.
+Enter the Gerontology Research Assistants.
+Drawing on the research and organizational skills of Monica Bolin Grant, who was a service year member of the Champions of Aging program through Home Instead, and Lauren O’Leary, an undergraduate research assistant and gerontology certificate student in the Department of Gerontology on the University of Nebraska-Lincoln campus, the team created an Excel database to list current programs in gerontology at the undergraduate and graduate levels.
 The following methodology was used by the “Gero Database Team” to identify active programs in the United States:

 The current product is a database that lists if each program category is available at individual institutions.
 Because the team was interested in identifying only Gerontology specific programs in this version, not included are those with a gerontology concentration tied to another degree.
 Readers can find a link to each program’s website as well as contact information for each program as found on their website.
 Persons wanting to make any corrections to their entry will want to ensure their website is up to date so the database will refer people to the most current information.